aljosha-hfu/StreamingSystemsAssignments/Documentation.md

 # Documentation Streaming Systems Tasks

+# General Task Remarks

+## Design decisions

+- Test-Driven Design (TDD) for automatic feedback on any changes
+  - Tests implemented with JUnit
+- GitHub Actions pipeline automatically verifies Maven build with automatic JUnit testing
+- We're using IntelliJ IDEA as our IDE
+  - Code Analysis is performed by IntelliJ IDEAs built-in code analysis tool

+## Config file

+We're storing our application configuration of all tasks inside `src/main/resources/app.config`.
+The class `ConfigManager` is used to access the values.
+The config values and therby also the `ConfigManager` change from task to task.
+Even though we're using this class as a Singleton (which means its values should not be able to change), we're still caching the config Strings in the Producer and Consumer classes to ensure they stay the same during runtime.

 ## Task 01

 - Considerations: Should we implement the commands directly inside the `CommandsImpl` class or as subclasses of an abstract `Command`class with an abstract `handle()` method which executes the command?
   - We decided on using the latter since it allows for more code segregation and separation of concerns.

 ### Alternative way to handle creation of Map of MovingItems in QueryModel